devleaks/cockpitdecks-docs/docs/Button/Button Representations/Weather.md

 > X-Plane Weather is currently heavily modified by Laminar.
 The following representation may not work reliably and may need revisions.

 This Representation is provided as an extension in the cockpitdecks_xp package (xp=X-Plane, since it is specific to weather as provided by X-Plane).

+# X-Plane Weather Station Update

+When using X-Plane flight simulator, a special Observable regularly monitors the position of the aircraft and deduces the closest weather station.
+The closest weather station ICAO code is stored in the internal variable named `weather-station`.
+By subscribing (listening) to that variable changes, a representation can adjust its weather information for the local station.